-Here, we present an additional model, extending the AHD model presented in section 3.1, to demonstrate maze cave formation by the radially cooling geothermal flow.
-This model simulates point injection of geothermal flow to a dissolving network of conduits in a fractured bedding horizon, due to cooling and retrograde solubility (see section S5 (SI) for details).
-In running the model, we exploit the fact that the temperature distribution is to a good approximation time-invariant, as demonstrated in section 4.1.
+Here, we present an additional model that extends the AHD model presented in section 3.1 to demonstrate maze-cave formation by radially cooling geothermal flow.
+This model simulates point injection of geothermal flow into a dissolving network of conduits in a fractured bedding horizon and considers cooling and retrograde solubility [see section S5 (SI) for details].
+To run the model, we exploit the fact that the temperature distribution is essentially time-invariant, as demonstrated in section 4.1.